gjbex/Scientific-C-plus-plus/source-code/DesignPatterns/README.md

 1. `FactoryPattern`: illustration of a simple factory class.
 1. `StrategyPattern`: illustration of a strategy pattern.
 1. `CRTP`: illustration of the Curiously Recurring Template Pattern.
+1. `CellularAutomata`: illustration of various design principles and patterns.

 ## References